globalsign/hvclient/cmd/hvclient/README.md

 #### List-producing APIs - pages

-A number of HVCA APIs return a list of items in a paged format.
+A number of ATLAS APIs return a list of items in a paged format.
 This includes the three APIs in the preceding section, as well as:

  * `-claims` - a list of domain claims.
 If the `-pending` option is also specified, only